 In our industry Endpoint have been working with LEDs for some time.
 Their size, efficiency and particularly longevity can be fundamental for projects with difficult access.
 Due to the fantastically long life of LEDs and negligible failure rate, as long as accompanying elements with shorter lives, such as transformers and control units are housed remotely so that they can be more easily changed, it can lead to substantial cost savings for our clients.

-However, it must be noted that the full switch over will take time.
+However, it must count that the full switchover will take time.
 The answer to the question: How many LED bulbs does it take to change the world’s light bulbs?
 Is estimated to be roughly twelve billion!

 It’s important to realise that while LEDs are certainly revolutionising the way we light and experience our world and are vastly more efficient than anything that has come before, there is still the potential to improve.
 Present LEDs are only estimated to be 25% efficient when it is believed that up to 60% efficiency is possible.